 USC Thornton Student Affairs

-It is important to apply as early as possible to the minor that you want to complete, as admission to the minor allows access to required course offerings.
-If you are not admitted to the minor of your choice, staff members will help you explore different options for pursuing your musical interests at USC Thornton.
+It’s important to apply as early as possible to the minor of your choice, as admission unlocks access to related courses.
+If you’re not admitted to your first choice, staff members will help you explore other options.

-For a list of electives available, please view our elective course guide.
+For a list of electives available, please visit our Electives page.

 While most electives do not require experience with music, some do.
 Check the Schedule of Classes for a “D” next to the 5-digit section number of the class you would like to add.
-If you see a “D,” departmental clearance is required and an assessment of your readiness for the course may be necessary.
-Please call (213) 740-4721 or visit Thornton Student Affairs in TMC 200 for further instructions.
+If you see a “D,” departmental clearance is required.

 Frequently Asked Questions

 Students may be able to rent instruments for use in USC Thornton courses from Music Operations.
 We offer instrument rental by the week or by the semester and have a wide array of instruments to choose from.
 Visit BMH 101 for rental rates and more information.

 Can I use the practice rooms?